cs3157/recitations/B-Makefiles/makefiles.md

 Specifically, the built-in C implicit rules will look for build variables such as `CC`, `CFLAGS`, and `LDFLAGS`... which we've already defined for ourselves!
+They will also use the dependencies you've listed to figure what needs to be compiled, what needs to be linked, and what needs to be used as the output name.
 So we can just go ahead and remove the build commands, and just write the targets and dependencies on their own: